IceWM FAQ and Howto

 How to make themes?

-There is documentation on themes written by MJ Ray and update by Adam Pribyl.
+There is documentation on themes written by MJ Ray with updates from Adam Pribyl.

 What is the Logout Command?